hackclub/hackclub/workshops/country-list-app/README.md

 ---
-name: "Countries  of the world and their Flags with Javascript"
+name: "Countries  of the World and their Flags with Javascript"
 description: "This is an app that contains the list of the names of all the countries in the world and their respective flags and currencies"
 author: "@Taiwrash"
 ---